ucsb-cs48-w20/gauchoshare/README.md

 ### Dependencies

 Dependencies are specified in the build.gradle files and will be installed automatically when building the Android app.
+Manual installation of each individual dependency is not required.

 ### Installation Steps
 1. Install gradle CLI